 When you start a blog from scratch, you cannot just start writing posts and hope that money pours in immediately.

 You have to create short term and long term goals.
+This is why creating a Business Plan is very advantageous for a blogger.

 Example of short term goals: